-We have audited the accompanying financial statements of Credit Bank Plc (the "Bank") and its subsidiary (together, the "Group") set out on pages 46 to 120, which comprise the consolidated statement of financial position at 31 December 2023 and the consolidated statement of profit or loss and other comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, together with the Bank statement of financial position at 31 December 2023, Bank statement of profit or loss and other comprehensive income, the statement of changes in equity and statement of cash flows for the Bank for the year then ended, and the notes to the financial statements, which include significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Credit Bank Plc (the "Bank") and its subsidiary (together, the "Group") set out on pages 44 to 118, which comprise the consolidated statement of financial position at 31 December 2024 and the consolidated statement of profit or loss and other comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, together with the Bank statement of financial position at 31 December 2024, Bank statement of profit or loss and other comprehensive income, the statement of changes in equity and statement of cash flows for the Bank for the year then ended, and the notes to the financial statements, which include significant accounting policies and other explanatory information.

-In our opinion, the financial statements give a true and fair view of the financial position of Group and Bank as at 31 December 2023 and of their financial performance and their cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Companies Act, 2015.
+In our opinion, the financial statements give a true and fair view of the financial position of the Group and Bank as at 31 December 2024 and of their financial performance and their cash flows for the year then ended in accordance with IFRS Accounting Standards and the requirements of the Companies Act, 2015.